Sanix-Darker/testa/README.md

 # Testa

-Testa is the best, simple and Test tool "CrossPlatform" and "CrossLanguages" (Only Script language for now) develop by developpers for developpers based on comments in your code.
+Testa is the best, simple Test tool "CrossPlatform" and "CrossLanguages" (Only Script languages supported for now), develop by developpers for developpers based on comments in your code.
 The power in this tool is that the grammar is the same for all your implementation languages.

 **Note:** This project is completly experimental, am still working on it, not sure where am going with it lol.